manilajs/manilajs.com/_posts/2015-05-09-host-our-meetup.md

 ### Schedule

-Our next meetup is on `July 3, 2015`.
+Our next meetup is on `July 10, 2015`.
 The event is typically scheduled on the first Friday of the month.
+(July 3 is a holiday)

 ### Attendees